The Registration Form for FALL 2014 is now Available!

 The minimum level need in order to be assimilated into the intermediate class includes being able to play a one octave D scale, rhythmic variations of Twinkle, Twinkle Little Star and the Twinkle Theme, Lightly Row, Song of the Wind in D Major, Go Tell Aunt Rhody and O Come Little Children, May Song Long, Long Ago; and to be able to read eighth, quarter, half, whole notes and the corresponding rests on the D and A strings.

-The minimum level needed in order to be assimilated into the beginner class includes being able to play a one octave D scale, rhythmic variations of Twinkle, Twinkle Little Star and the Twinkle Theme and French Folk Song in D Major.
+The minimum level needed in order to be assimilated into the beginner class Spring Semester includes being able to play a one octave D scale, rhythmic variations of Twinkle, Twinkle Little Star and the Twinkle Theme and French Folk Song in D Major.
+Fall Semester there is no audition requirement for new beginners.

 There will be a new student/parent orientation meeting and instrument demo in September 2014 at a date and time to be announced.
 Your child may attend with you.